-Perception of professional context

-- A through level of understanding where archaeology fits in with national and local priorities and within the planning system. - Understanding of the significance of a variety of sites and how individual sites fit within a wider regional and national framework. - Understands the ethical requirements of the Code of conduct and uses them to guide and review own practice and, where applicable, that of others. - Upholds and promotes the values of the Institute to work in the public interest.
+Perception of professional conduct framework.
+Understands the ethical requirements of the Code of conduct and uses them to guide and review own practice and, where applicable, that of others.
+Can recognise and resolve potential conflicts of interest within an established framework.
+Upholds and promotes the values of the Institute to work in the public interest.